chughgarvit/NeuroMotion/readme.md

 ## Baseline Models and Results

 ### Baseline Models
-We evaluated a range of model architectures to provide baseline performance on the MoveSense dataset.
+We evaluated a range of model architectures to provide baseline performance on the NeuroMotion dataset.
 These models include:
 - **Long Short-Term Memory (LSTM) Networks**
 - **Support Vector Machine (SVM)**
 - **Decision Tree (DT)**